duyayun/duyayun.github.io/research.md

 # Research

-The research of Dong Lab will focus on three aspects:
+The research of Du Group will focus on three aspects:

 * The design, manufacture and control of **miniature soft robots**, and their applications in minimally invasive medicine, biomechanics and microfluidics.
 * The design, manufacture and control of **miniature swarm robots**, and their applications in biomedicine and biomechanics.